Organizers

 Chair: tba

-Conceptual Change of 7th Grade Students regarding Artificial Intelligence (Work-in-Progress Paper)
+Towards a Conceptual Change of 7th Grade Students regarding Artificial Intelligence (Work-in-Progress Paper)

 Tobias Bahr